huljas/huljas.github.io/about.md

 ---
 layout: page
+title : About me
-title: About me
+header : About me
+group: navigation
 ---
 I started coding in my twenties and by luck ended up working with games.
-I'm currently working on server side stuff for games at Rovio.
+I'm currently working with server side stuff at [Rovio](http://www.rovio.com).

 I like coding, I even do it a bit on my freetime.
 And occasionally I blog about it, mostly for myself.